Scarlet Japanese Rowan Trees

 Growing Embley Rowans

 Any reasonably moist, well drained soil except chalk, where it tends to be stunted and short-lived.
-It is also unlikely to thrive on very dry, sandy soils in warmer parts of the country without irrigation.
+It's also unlikely to thrive on very dry, sandy soils in warmer parts of the country without irrigation.
 Full sun or partial shade.
 Suitable for large containers designed for trees.
 Tolerant of pollution and exposed locations, but not the coast.